Speech disorders affect how people pronounce sounds and their overall intelligibility.

 Definition of Speech Disorders

-In layman terms: Speech disorders occur when someone does not say specific sounds or sound patterns correctly.
+Speech disorders occur when someone does not say specific sounds or sound patterns.
 He or she may substitute a sound for another sound, make a distortion of a sound, or not say a sound at all.

-Of course, some errors are normal.
-A 3 year old may not say /r/ correctly since it is a later developing sounds.
-However, a 3 year old should be able to say /m/ and /b/n correctly.
+At times some errors are normal.
+A 3-year-old may not say /r/ since /r/ is a later developing sounds.
+However, a 3-year-old should be able to say /m/ and /b/.

 To review which sounds a child should have mastered by a certain age, please refer to this chart: Articulation Chart.